-Area of Effect: This lists the creatures, volume, dimensions, weight, etc., that can be affected by the spell.
+weight, etc., that can be affected by the spell.
 Spells with an area or volume that can be shaped by the caster will have a minimum dimension of 10 feet in any direction, unless the spell description specifically states otherwise.
-Thus, a cloud that has a 10 foot cube per caster level might, when cast by a 12th level caster, have dimensions of 10'x10'x120', 20'x20'x30', or any similar combination that totals twelve 10 foot cubes.
+Thus, a cloud that has a 10 foot cube rolls, damage rolls, saving throws, etc., are not usually cumulative per caster level might, when cast by a 12th level caster, have dimensions of 10'x10'x120', 20'x20'x30', or any similar combination that totals twelve 10 foot cubes.
 Combinations such as 5'x10'x240' are not possible unless specifically allowed.